amituttam/notes/docs/networking/http.rst

     sudo htdigest -c /usr/share/nginx/html/.htdigest "Access Restricted" amit

+3. Need to build with *nginx-http-auth-digest* module from https://github.com/rains31/nginx-http-auth-digest.
+In order to do this, download *nginx* debian sources, copy *nginx-http-auth-digest* to *debian/modules*, and finally edit *debian/rules* to build *nginx-http-auth-digest* (look at *--add-module* config option).

-3. Update */etc/nginx/sites-available/default* in the location */* and
+4. Update */etc/nginx/sites-available/default* in the location */* and
    reload *nginx*:

 .. code-block:: html